 - “I’ll have a Hawaiian [with [extra cheese] and [onion]] (two changes in ingredients)”.

 - “I’ll take [[a Hawaiian [with [extra cheese] and [onion]]] and [a Margherita]]” (two pizzas, the first one with two ingredients)

 - Connection between different phrases: Most of the chatbots have been designed following a tree model, so it’s not possible for a user to change his request and that forces him to start over.
 As solution we propose the usage of connectors as in the following examples:

 - “I want a Margherita with onion… Moreover, add extra cheese” (adds info to the first sentence: adds an ingredient).

 - “I want a Hawaiian with extra pineapple.
 However, I prefer it with no ham” (also adds info to the previous one).

-If you want to start trying our interactive chatbot infographic demo click here:
+If you want to start trying our demo chatbot, click here: